From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

 According to the rules of the Nobel Committee, the list of nominees is not published in the public domain, and the members of the committee themselves have no right to confirm or deny whether this or that person was nominated for the prize.

 However, the most resonant nominations, as a rule, become known even before the award ceremony in Oslo.
-This year, several nominees, mostly politicians, have received close press attention.
+This year, close attention of the press was focused on several nominees - mostly politicians.

-One of the nominees for the award is US President Donald Trump.
-Back in 2019, he announced that he was a suitable candidate for the award, which he, however, is skeptical about: “I think I could have received the Nobel Peace Prize for many things.
-If, of course, it was awarded honestly, but this is not happening. "
+One of the contenders for the award is US President Donald Trump.
+Back in 2019, he said that he was a suitable candidate for the prize, which he, however, is skeptical about: “I think I could get the Nobel Peace Prize for a lot of things.
+If, of course, it were awarded fairly, but this is not happening.”

-Trump's rival in the race was also nominated for the award.
-One of the British parliamentarians, Chris Bryant, nominated for the Joe Biden Award, noting that he "advocated that the best power is the power of persuasion, while others have resorted to cruelty."
+Trump's rival in the election race also received a nomination for the award.
+One British MP, Chris Bryant, nominated Joe Biden for the award, noting that he "advocated that the best power is the power of persuasion, while others resorted to cruelty."

 The nominees also include Russian President Vladimir Putin, who received a nomination amid the scandal with the poisoned Russian opposition leader Alexei Navalny.
 By the way, Navalny was also nominated for the 2020 award.

-Other notable contenders include New Zealand Prime Minister Yasinda Ardern, eco-activist Greta Thunberg and, according to many, one of the top favorites this year is the World Health Organization.
+Other notable contenders include New Zealand Prime Minister Jacinda Ardern, climate activist Greta Thunberg and what many believe is one of this year's top favorites, the World Health Organization.

 This sometimes contradictory spread of candidates is explained by the fact that a fairly wide range of people can propose a nominee to the Nobel Committee.
 As emphasized on the website of the award, the nomination does not imply special honor or support from the Nobel Committee.

-Thus, the committee asks not to associate itself with the nominees, whose reputations are sometimes extremely contradictory.
+Thus, the committee asks not to associate itself with nominees whose reputations are sometimes extremely controversial.
 For example, Joseph Stalin was nominated twice - in 1945 and 1948.
-The Italian dictator Benito Mussolini also nominated for the Peace Prize, whose nomination was submitted by professors from Germany and France.
+The Italian dictator Benito Mussolini was also nominated for the Peace Prize, whose nomination was submitted by professors from Germany and France.

 In 1939, Adolf Hitler was nominated for the prize.
 It was submitted by an adherent of anti-fascist views, Swedish parliamentarian Eric Brandt, who did not think that the nomination would be considered seriously and later withdrew the application.
 World War II broke out that year and no one received the Peace Prize.